 1. To orient the student to school district special services policies affecting the profession and school curriculum.
-Student is expected to develop familiarity with relevant school
+Student is expected to develop familiarity with relevant school policies and laws.
+Student attends parent meetings and conferences, and submits reflections on their experiences of policies/procedures affecting the profession.

-- policies and laws.
-Student attends parent meetings and conferences, and submits report(s) on policies/procedures affecting the profession. - 2.
-To integrate intellectual and educational assessment skills.
-Student completes four evaluations/reevaluations of LD, ADHD/OHI, ED and/or ID. - 3.
-To familiarize student with techniques of academic remediation
+- 2. To integrate intellectual and educational assessment skills.
+Student completes six evaluations/reevaluations of LD, ADHD/OHI, ED and/or ID, including 2 assessments of emotional/behavioral concerns - 3.
+To familiarize student with techniques of academic intervention - 4.
+To provide opportunities for practice of behavioral intervention.
+Student completes one behavioral intervention and submits written report.